-- Group summary: Led by Professor Eva Morris, the Cancer Epidemiology Group uses large scale datasets to research cancer, particularly bowel cancer.
+- Group summary: Led by Dr Amy Downing, the Cancer Epidemiology Group uses large scale datasets to research cancer, particularly bowel cancer.
 The group has extensive experience of using routine, NHS datasets to inform screening, treatment and service planning.

 What we do